 The summary historical statements of income data of Abacus Settlements for the years ended December 31, 2022 and 2021 and the historical balance sheet data as of December 31, 2022 and December 31, 2021 are derived from Abacus Settlement's audited financial statements included elsewhere in this prospectus.
-The summary historical statements of income data of Abacus Settlements for the three months ended June 30, 2023 and 2022 and the balance sheet data as of June 30, 2023 and 2022 are derived from our unaudited interim financial statements included elsewhere in this prospectus.
+The summary historical statements of income data of Abacus Settlements for the three months ended June 30, 2023 and 2022 are derived from our unaudited interim financial statements included elsewhere in this prospectus.